Joel-Singh/denison-alt-text-generation/README.md

 const browser = await puppeteer.launch({ executablePath: '/home/apple/.nix-profile/bin/google-chrome-stable' });
 ```

-To where-ever a browser is on your system for puppeteer to use to generate pdfs.
+To wherever a browser is on your system for puppeteer to use to generate pdfs.

 ## Usage